tuna/gdanmaku-server/README.md

 2. Install `openssl` `curl` `python3` `nano` if there isn't

-3. Install docker and docker-compose
+3. Install `docker` and `docker-compose` if there isn't
     ```bash
     sudo snap install docker
     sudo curl -L --fail https://github.com/docker/compose/releases/download/1.22.0/run.sh -o /usr/local/bin/docker-compose
     sudo chmod +x /usr/local/bin/docker-compose
     ```

+    > We recommend you use docker pre-installed images from your VPS provider since there are many caveats when installing them yourself.

 4. Edit configs to your preference